spendyaala/redisbank-microservices-2/k8s/eks/README.md

 ```

 ## (OPTIONAL) Deploy Redis Enterprise Cloud in the Cloud (if not using Redis on K8s)
+This application can use either a fully managed DBaaS (Database-as-a-Service) from Redis called `Redis Enterprise Cloud` or you can use `Redis Enterprise Software` running off the docker containers.

+If you wan to go with `Redis Enterprise Cloud`, perform these steps.
+Otherwise, it is assumed you are going with `Redis Enterprise Software` running off the docker containers.
+In that case, skip these steps and continue further.

 Deploy Redis Enterprise Cloud on AWS at https://app.redislabs.com/#/
 You can choose eiether `flexible` or `fixed` subscription.
 Deploy a database of size 500MB.
 Make sure you choose [Redis Stack](https://redis.com/blog/introducing-redis-stack/)